Elizabeth City State University

 From Elizabeth City State University: ECSU endeavors to produce graduates for leadership roles and life-long learning.
 The university’s mission is to recruit, retain, and graduate students who are prepared to become productive members of a global and increasingly interdependent society.
-Through the enhanced efforts of the Student Success Initiative and other student support services such as academic advising and career counseling, the university will retain more students through degree completion.
-For students who cannot return to campus to complete their degrees, ECSU has an online degree program in Interdisciplinary Studies that offers a number of concentrations to allow students to find a suitable pathway to degree completion.
+Through the enhanced efforts of the Student Success Initiative and other student support services, such as academic advising and career counseling, the university will retain more students through degree completion.
+For students who cannot return to campus to complete their degrees, ECSU has an online degree program in Interdisciplinary Studies that offers a number of concentrations, giving students the flexibility to find a suitable pathway to degree completion.

 Achievement Gaps in Undergraduate Degree Efficiency

 By 2021-22, ECSU will reduce by 50% the achievement gap in undergraduate degree efficiency between male and female students.